Peter Johnson (architect): Early life

-Career
+Architecture Career

-After the war, Johnson studied architecture at the University of Sydney.
+After the war, Johnson studied architecture at the University of Sydney, School of Architecture.
 Following his graduation he entered the architectural firm of Kenneth McConnel.
 In 1954, they were joined by Stanley Smith and founded McConnel Smith and Johnson.
 In 1960, Johnson emerged as a leading creative talent and became the founding president of the Architectural Society.
+In the early 1960s the firm designed a block of apartments for the theatre producer and director May Hollinworth in Cambridge Street, Stanmore.
+Hollinworth left the building in her will to the Adult Deaf and Dumb Society of New South Wales.
+The building still stands and the four apartments are now owned independently.
 Johnson's family house in Chatswood won the 1964 RAIA Wilkinson Award, influencing the development of the Sydney School.
 In 1967, Johnson was appointed Professor of Architecture at the University of Sydney and was head of the school of undergraduate studies between 1968–1986.
 In 1988, he became chancellor of the University of Technology, Sydney.